Monday, November 16, 2009

 You were talking about dance partners earlier.
 I’m assuming those people were often relaters.

 Or mavens.
 Yes, exactly.
 They were the complementary energy.
 Evangelists tended to be more of my friends, but we weren’t getting anything done because we were stepping all over each other.
 Whereas a maven or a relater, and more often mavens, because their strength was my minor, I could relate to them.
 But it wasn’t my deal, my core thing.
-One of my favorite examples is we had a teacher, Miltinnie Yih, who was having us do Shakespeare creative projects.
+One of my favorite examples is from high school.
+Our teacher, Miltinnie Yih, who was having us do Shakespeare creative projects.
 It was the morning it was due, and we’re waiting in front of the class for it to start, and I go, “I know, I’ll do a one-man King Lear.”
-So I’m writing it, I start Act I, I’m busily working on this thing, and my tall friend John Barden walks up to me, he says “hey, Bijoy.”
-And I’m like “yeah John,” kind of, can’t you see I’m busy?
+So I’m writing it, I start Act I, I’m busily working on this thing, and my tall friend Jon Barden walks up to me, he says “hey, Bijoy.”
+And I’m like “yeah Jon,” kind of, can’t you see I’m busy?

 Doing your one-man King Lear…